-Through our Interfaith Initiatives we reach out to our community — building friendships through Interfaith Friends potlucks, projects, and informal Coffee Chats (see details in Ways to Engage below); collecting needed items for anticipated Syrian refugees; sponsoring educational opportunities in coordination with the Islamic Center of Midland; and actively looking for opportunities to interact with and advocate for people of different faiths.
+Through our Interfaith Initiatives we reach out to our community — building friendships through Interfaith Friends potlucks and projects; collecting needed items for anticipated Syrian refugees; sponsoring educational opportunities in coordination with the Islamic Center of Midland; and actively looking for opportunities to interact with and advocate for people of different faiths.

 UCC Midland is part of the Interfaith Friends group which has been meeting for a little over a year.
 This organization includes members from various faith communities around Midland, including members from the Islamic Center, the Jewish faith, the Bahai tradition, Blessed Sacrament Church, The Church of Jesus Christ of Latter Day Saints, and Holy Family Episcopal Church, among others.
 The major project of this group to date is establishing the Foster Care Closet where children going into foster care can get essential clothing, bedding, and other items when they are removed from their homes.

 Funds from sale of donated books in Fellowship Hall raise money for Social Concerns initiatives.

 Food For Thought

 A recent UCC conversation on race included these suggestions for being an ally in anti-racism work (from Rev. Traci Blackmon, Ferguson, Missouri):

 Learn before you Leap.
 It is impossible to act in solidarity with those we are not willing to hear.
 Do not assume you understand another's pain.
 The manifestations of oppression differ and each must be acknowledged in its own right.